rubyonjets/jets/docs/_docs/next-steps.md

 title: Next Steps
 ---

-Hopefully you have a good feel for how Jets works now.From here, there are a few resources that can help you continue along:
+Hopefully, you have a good feel for how Jets works now.
+From here, there are a few resources that can help you continue along:

 * Check out the [jets](https://github.com/tongueroo/jets) repo on GitHub
-* Write a blog post describing how you are using jets, or a problem jets has allowed you to solve
+* Write a blog post describing how you are using Jets, or a problem Jets has allowed you to solve
 * Submit an issue

 Everyone can contribute to making jets better, including the documentation.
 These docs are the jets repo located the [docs folder](https://github.com/tongueroo/jets/tree/master/docs).
 Please fork the project and open a pull request!
 We love your pull requests.
 Contributions are encouraged and welcomed!